A Provably Convergent Plug-and-Play Framework for Stochastic Bilevel Optimization: Illustrative Examples

 \section{Illustrative Examples}

 To illustrate the effectiveness of the proposed algorithm and its convergence analysis framework, we provide several examples in this section.

 We begin by presenting the proofs of convergence and sample complexity for SFFBA and MSEBA.
-We then discuss how this framework how this framework can be utilized to generate additional algorithms and extended to the expectation setting.
+We then discuss how this framework can generate additional algorithms and extend to the expectation setting.
 It is important to note that MA-SABA and SPABA, which were introduced in the conference version, also serve as specific instances of our framework.
 Due to space limitations, we will not delve further into these methods here.